DrPaulBrewer/decorated-google-drive/README.md

        clobber: true
        }).then((newFileMetaData)=>{...}).catch((e)=>{...});

-We haven't expereimented with disrupting the upload and trying to resume it.
-It is done in one step and seems to deal with 50 Mb zip files ok.
+We haven't tried disrupting the upload and then trying to resume it.
+It is done in one chunk and seems to deal with 50 Mb zip files ok.

 ### getting a URL for resumable upload later